INSPIRE: INvestigating Stellar Population In RElics V. A catalogue of ultra-compact massive galaxies outside the local Universe and their degree of relicness: Summary and Conclusions

 For each of the 52 UCMGs we have derived highly accurate spectroscopic redshifts, precise estimates of the integrated stellar velocity dispersion and the associated uncertainties, ``SSP-equivalent" [Mg/Fe] from line-indices and mass-weighted stellar ages and metallicities from full-spectral fitting.
 All these quantities are released in a publicly available catalogue, together with morpho-photometric characteristics derived from KiDS and VIKING multi-band images.

 In this paper, we have: \begin{itemize} \item[-] added 12 new, still unpublished systems to the previous DRs, releasing their UVB, VIS and NIR spectra, as well as the combined spectrum smoothed at a resolution of FWHM$=2.51$\AA, that of the SSP models.
-All spectra have been extracted from an aperture that encapsulates 50\% of the light, but that takes into account that the data are seeing dominated, \item[-] (re-)computed the stellar velocity dispersion ($\sigma_{\star}$) for all the \INSPIRE\ galaxies using the code \ppxf\ with a uniform configuration, \item[-] obtained stellar ages, metallicities and [Mg/Fe] abundances for 33 new systems (DR2 and DR3) and for the 19 systems already presented in DR1 from the smoothed 1D spectra at $\lambda=[3525-7500]$ \AA, \end{itemize}
+All spectra have been extracted from an aperture that encapsulates 50\% of the light, but that takes into account that the data are seeing dominated, \item[-] (re-)computed the stellar velocity dispersion ($\sigma_{\star}$) for all the \INSPIRE\ galaxies using the code \ppxf\ with a uniform configuration, \item[-] obtained stellar ages, metallicities and [Mg/Fe] abundances for 33 new systems (DR2 and DR3) and for the 19 systems already presented in DR1 from the smoothed 1D UVB+VIS spectra. \end{itemize}

-These quantities have permitted us to derive the SFHs of the galaxies in the entire \INSPIRE\ sample and hence define, for each of the UCMGs, a degree of relicness (DoR), based on the fraction of stellar mass assembled 3 Gyr after the BB ($z\ge2$), on the time at which the galaxy had formed 75\% of its stellar mass and on the cosmic time of final assembly (100\% of the stellar mass formed), taking into account the redshifts of the systems.
+These quantities allowed us to derive the SFHs of the galaxies in the entire \INSPIRE\ sample and hence define, for each of the UCMGs, a degree of relicness (DoR), based on the fraction of stellar mass assembled 3 Gyr after the BB ($z\ge2$), on the time at which the galaxy had formed 75\% of its stellar mass and on the cosmic time of final assembly (100\% of the stellar mass formed), taking into account the redshifts of the systems.
 The DoR is defined as a dimensionless value that varies from 1 (the most extreme case: a galaxy that has fully assembled 700 Myrs after the BB) to 0 (a galaxy that is still forming stars today).

-Among the 52 \INSPIRE\ UCMGs, 9 can be defined as ``extreme relics".
-They have DoR$>0.7$ and were fully in place by $z=2$.
-According to the simpler definition given in \citetalias{Spiniello+21}, 38 objects would be classified as relics, having formed more than 75\% of their stellar mass by $z=2$.
+Among the 52 \INSPIRE\ UCMGs, 9 can be defined as ``extreme relics", since they had formed >99\% of their stellar mass by $z = 2$, corresponding to a DoR$ > 0.7$.
+According to the simpler definition given in \citetalias{Spiniello+21}, 38 objects would be classified as relics, having formed more than 75\% of their stellar mass by $z=2$ ($0.34\le$DoR$\le0.64$).
 This number nicely confirms (and even increases) the initial expectation of the survey which predicted that 50\% of the sample would be classified as relic, following this simple, operational definition.
-However, here, in this final data release, we have obtained a much more flexible classification of these UCMGs, assigning a DoR to each system, that takes into account these SFH parameters in a continuous way.
-The DoR is found to correlate with the [Mg/Fe], metallicity, velocity dispersion and (by construction) age.
+However, here, in this final data release, we have defined a much more informative classification of these UCMGs, assigning a DoR to each system, that takes into account these SFH parameters in a roubst way.
+The DoR is found to correlate with the stellar velocity dispersion, [Mg/Fe], metallicity, and (by construction) age.